-One of my students took to ‘seeing a person’ over there faster than others.
+In the Validation Challenges one of my students took to ‘seeing a person’ over there faster than others.

 When asked he credited me with it… he learned sentences from me, during our courses, that allowed him to have less concern for himself, less concern for the future…

 He also learned that he had been exclusive… reacting to the belief that others want him to be different, that others want him to be like them.
 But he is the way he is.

 When I suggested that he could be inclusive… accept people who are not like him into his tribe, he suddenly was freed up to just be himself, and people were flocking to him… and buying his stuff.

 It is called The Buying Code.
 Not the Selling Code… no. The Buying Code.

 Of course the purpose of buying it was to learn how to use it to sell.